Guam Night Life and Entertainment

 Marianas Trench.
 The Marianas Trench Bar and Lounge has been on Guam since the 1980’s.
 Since the old building was trashed by a typhoon and the trench moved into their current location, they have expanded into a large restaurant and nightclub.
 The Trench has some of the best Thai food on the island and a large nightclub with pool tables, big screen TV, free juke box, dance floor and, occasionally live bands on the weekends.
 The lounge is crowded and noisy, just what the younger crowd is looking for, and Mai Li always has some of the best looking bartenders on the island.
 The Trench is one of the most popular nightclubs on Guam and always packed.

 Toy’s Tavern.
-Toy’s has been one of my favorite local Thai bars since I arrived in 1992.
+Toy’s Tavern has been one of my favorite local Thai bars since I arrived in 1992.
 You can usually expect Toys to be packed and the music to be blaring.
-Toy always has hot bartenders and quite often sets out a great free spread, usually Barbeque and Thai food, on the weekends.
+Toy always has hot bartenders and quite often sets out a great free spread, usually Bar-B-Q and Thai food, on the weekends.
 The best reason to visit Toy’s is Toy Herself.

 Ta’s Tabern.
 Another great Thai bar and another of my favorites.
 A mixed age crowd, $2.50 beer, a pool table and loud juke box.
 Ta is usually on hand to keep things lively, and no, we did not misspell Tabern.
 That is exactly how the word is spelled, says Ta.
-That is Ta pronounces it and it is her barl.
+That is how Ta pronounces it and it is her bar.

 Josie’s Tavern.
 Josie’s is located in Tamuning on Marine Corps drive just South of Pizza hut.
 Popular with military and local residents as well.
 Reasonably priced drinks, for Guam, 3 pool tables and hot bartenders and hostesses.
 Josie always has free sashimi and other pupus (snacks).
 Be sure to check out theme night on Fridays.

 Karaoke, or “minus one” (music recorded without lyrics so the customer can sing along) is very popular on Guam .
 In a karaoke bar, the customer selects a song from a catalog and sings along to the lyrics presented on a television screen.
 The popularity of karaoke on Guam can probably be attributed in large part to Guam’s proximity to Japan, where karaoke originated, and the large Japanese and Asian population and tourist traffic: However, karaoke participants are not limited to Asians.
 You will see Chamorro’s and Haole’s (Caucasians) as well.
 No matter how bad you may sound, it will be your turn in the spotlight and the rest of the club will always give you a big hand for your effort.

 Most karaoke bars are staffed with attractive, usually Asian, hostesses who will sit and entertain you as long as you buy drinks for them.
 Hostess drinks range from $20 up and rarely have any alcoholic content.
 If you have the urge, you can buy your hostess Champaign at prices starting at $50 per bottle.
 The ladies make their money on drinks and if you are not careful, you can drop a bundle in a very short time.
 Consequently, you may hear Karaoke bars referred to as “buy me drinkee” bars.
 Customer drinks range from $4 to $6 for beer and starting at $5 for call drinks.
 You don’t have to sit with a hostess to enjoy a karaoke: however, if you do, keep track of what you are spending, and you can still have a great time without spending more than you can afford.

 For the old Guam hands out there, sorry to say that the Blue Lagoon, Barney’s Beach Bar, Wet Willies and Tahiti Rama on Tumon Bay are all gone, replaced by high rise hotels.
 If anyone has any pictures of these establishments, we would love to add them to this site.
-While they can’t hold a candle to the old beach bars, there are a few beach bars where you can din and tip a few on the beach watching sunsets over the Philippine Sea.
+While they can’t hold a candle to the old beach bars, there are a few beach bars where you can dine and tip a few on the beach watching sunsets over the Philippine Sea.

 Jeff’s Pirates Cove.Jeff’s is located on the East side of the island on Highway 4 in Talafofo.
 Jeff’s is a Guam institution and the only one of the original beach bars that is still in operation today.
 With a wooden planked interior, open bar fronting the Pacific Ocean, and reputedly, the best hamburgers on the island.
 Jeff also runs on the site a Seaside Museum with a substantial collection of ancient Guam and World War II artifacts.
 Check Jeff’s web site for more information.

 Alas, the local beach front watering holes where plenty of fine ladies played in the sun all day long, where you could drink $2 beers all day, and relax under the stars to outstanding live island music, just do not exist as they did a few years back.
-As the Asian economy picks itself back up and the U.S. Military presence returns, we can only hope that they will also return.
+As the Asian economy picks back up and the U.S. Military presence returns, we can only hope that they will also return.

 Guam has a fair selection of strip bars for a relatively small island.
 Exotic night clubs are somewhat more accepted than their counterparts on the U.S. mainland and the atmosphere is considerably more relaxed.
 Dancers come from the U.S. mainland, Asia, other Pacific islands, Korea, China, Cambodia, the Philippines and an occasional local.
 Full nudity is the norm.
 Drinks in most of the strip clubs are, surprisingly, cheaper than most of the upper scale Karaoke bars, with beers usually $4 to $5 vice $6 to $8 in the Karaoke Bars.
 If you sit with a dancer, you will usually be expected to buy her drinks, at $20 per with Champaign significantly higher.
 If you behave yourself and show a little respect, you will find you are not pressed as hard for drinks.
 Most of the strip clubs have back rooms for private shows ranging from $100 or more for 30 minutes.
 Since the drawn down of the U.S. military in the mid 1990’s, many of the old strip clubs, such as Camelot, Las Vegas, Runway 69 and Dallas have closed.
 Most of the remaining strip bars are in the Tumor area, see map at left.

 Club Crazy Horse.
-In mid Tumon, take a right off San Vitores road at the Police Koban, a couple hundred yards to one of Guam ‘s newest strip club, Crazy Horse.
+In mid Tumon, take a right off San Vitores road at the Police Koban, a couple hundred yards to one of Guam ‘s newest strip clubs, Crazy Horse.
 Another big bar with a pool room and a large selection of dancers, primarily from the U.S. mainland.